etten/deployment/README.md

 **Do not deploy application manually!**

-Deploy it automatically, with custom jobs.
+Deploy it automatically with this tool, run jobs before/after deploy.
 Upload only modified files.

+## Other tool compatibility

+This packages can easily replace [dg/ftp-deployment](https://github.com/dg/ftp-deployment).

+If you have deployed applications with that tool, simply start using **etten/deployment**.

+It can read dg/ftp-deployment deployed files database and simply continue only with modified files.

+*This is tested with dg/ftp-deployment v2.5.*

 ## Usage